-The 6 biggest customers purchasing Norway’s exports are the United Kingdom, Germany, Netherlands, Sweden, France and Belgium.
-Collectively, that cohort of top trading partners bought over two-thirds (68.7%) of Norway’s total exported goods sold in 2021.
+The 6 biggest customers purchasing Norway’s exports are Germany, United Kingdom, France, Belgium, Netherlands and Sweden.
+Collectively, that cohort of top trading partners bought over three-quarters (78.7%) of Norway’s total products exportd in 2022.

-Norway shipped another 3.5% worth of goods to North America.
-Even smaller percentages went to Africa (1.4%), Latin America (0.9%) excluding Mexico but including the Caribbean, and Oceania (0.3%) led by Australia, Marshall Islands and New Zealand.
+Smaller percentages went to Africa (1.1%), Latin America (0.6%) excluding Mexico but including the Caribbean, then Oceania (0.1%) led by Australia and New Zealand.

 Norway’s Top Trading Partners